saadsidd-iu/AiDD---Assignment-5---Personal-Website/.prompt/dev_notes.md

 ## Update 1: PDF Viewer and Simplified Contact Form

-**Changes Requested:**
-1. Create a PDF viewer for the resume page instead of parsing text and having static text
+**Exact Prompt:** "That was great! this looks so good!
+I will give you a list of changes, so please change them! please create a pdf viewer for my resume, and embid it thre instead of parsing text and havind static text.

-2. Simplify the contact form to only include: First Name, Last Name, Email, and Message (remove password fields)
+in the contact page, the form should be first name, last name, email, message, then send message. no need for password. delete that part. just first name, lat name, email, and message."

 **Summary of Changes Made:**